Alchemication/third-eye/README.md

 # Third Eye

-Third Eye is a full end 2 end Scene Monitoring System, designed to run fully end 2 end on a resource constraint device.
+Third Eye is an end 2 end Scene Monitoring System, designed to run fully on a resource constraint device.

 The key benefits of such an approach are:
 - enhanced security